xd1m/challenges-and-data-structures/challenges/README.md

 # Challenge 02: Minimum Value

+## Challenge Description

+Write a function called `MinimumValue` that accepts an array of integers.
+Without using any built-in methods, return the smallest value in the array.

 ## Whiteboard Image (i have provided a screenshot because mr omar Allowed this :)

 ![MinimumValue](./MinimumValue.png)